dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-create-a-reactive-form.md

    <span>
        <button type="submit"
-               [disabled]="!customerForm.valid"> // customerForm property for checking if the form is valid Save
+           [disabled]="!customerForm.valid"> // use the customerForm property to check if the form is valid Save
        </button>
    </span>